-One of the first thoughts that comes to mind for a potential adoptive family is, “How much Does Adoption Cost?”
+One of the first thoughts that comes to mind for a potential adoptive family is, “How much does adoption cost?”
 A Baby Step Adoption Agency understands that adoption can be a big financial undertaking.
 Your personal caseworker will help you create a financial plan that works with your budget and helps make the adoption process affordable.
 Paying for your adoption doesn’t have to be overwhelming.
 Please note that most grant applications require a completed home study first.

 Adoption Grants and Loans

-A number of organizations offer adoption grant and/or low cost loans to assist paying for your adoption.
+A number of organizations offer adoption grant and/or low-cost loans to assist paying for your adoption.
 Some are limited to certain types of children or adoptions, while others are available to any prospective parents who meet the organization’s criteria.
-Your caseworker can sit down and provide you with grant, loan, and funding resources that will work best for you.
+Your caseworker can sit down and provide you with a grant, loan, and funding resources that will work best for you.
 We are happy to provide our comprehensive spreadsheet on funding and grant programs and to guide you through the process.

 For our full grant and loan education program and how to apply contact A Baby Step Adoption Agency now.

 The partial list of adoption grants, loans, and funding resources listed below is for informational purposes only.

 The adoption expense tax credit is now PERMANENT!
 It has been increased to $13,810 per child for the 2018 tax year.
 The 2018 adoption tax credit is not a refundable credit, which means you only benefit from the credit if you have federal income tax liability.
 For detailed information, visit the IRS website.

 State Tax Credit